 11. Smoked Trout and Avocado Salad Toasts

-Top that on olive oil toasted bread and you have a quick, easy canned fish meal.
+Top that on extra virgin olive oil toasted bread and you have a quick, easy canned fish meal.
 Get the recipe here.

 12. Corn and Tomato Salad with Smoked Trout